This is HUGE.

 It's the loudness output of a YouTube playlist, as measured by the MeterPlugs LCast loudness meter.

-First – it’s quiet.
-The loudness levels are all quite low, especially by modern “loudness war” standards.
+First - it's pretty quiet.
+The loudness levels are all quite low, especially by modern "loudness war" standards.

 Second - it's very consistent.
 More importantly than the low loudness, they're almost all playing at the same loudness.